hellogreg/pstv/pstv.md

 >-- Sony Design Philosophy: Integrity

 ### Add Netflix, ASAP
 The PSTV doesn’t need to be an Apple TV or Amazon Fire or even a Chromecast.
 But it does need to have Netflix.
+Its absence may be the most common complaint in reviews and on social sites.
+In Gizmodo's PSTV review, the lack of Netflix was the very first reason given for not buying a PSTV.

 I've probably got about a dozen devices in my house on which I can watch Netflix.
 So why do I need another?

 Maybe I don't *need* it.
-But the PSTV does, in part for the same reason some hotels have pools they know will rarely be used.
+But the PSTV does, in part for the same reason hotels have pools they know might rarely be used.
 People often make decisions based on what they think they *might* do.
-If you take away an option, you could lose potential customers.
+I'll stay at this hotel with a pool, just in case I decide want to swim.
+If you take away an option, you lose potential customers.

-Also, it is nice to have -- just in case.
-Being able to switch right from a game to movie without turning off my device or changing inputs on my TV is a convenient perk.
-I know that it's up to Netflix to make their PSTV app, but I'm sure that Sony, if they wanted, could persuade or pay them to get it done -- even if it's just a matter of making the Vita version compatible.
+Being able to switch right from a game to movie without turning off my current device or changing inputs on my TV is a convenient (if minor) perk.
+I often use whatever device I've already got on to watch movies.
+And having Netflix would also be a big step in making the PSTV an essential travel companion, as I mentioned earlier.

+I know that it's up to Netflix to make their PSTV app, but I'd wager that Sony, if they wanted, could persuade or pay them to get it done -- even if it's just a matter of making the Vita version compatible.
 (It wouldn't hurt to have Spotify, Twitch, and YouTube, too.
 Glad Hulu's already in!)

 ### Make the PSTV *the* console for PlayStation Classics